Welcome to the #1 online resource for burial insurance available.

 How Does Burial Insurance Work?

-Now that you understand the 4 different types of burial insurance, lets answer your question, “How does burial insurance work?”
+Now that you understand the 4 different types of burial plans, lets answer your question, “How does burial insurance work?”

 Burial insurance works like any other life whole life insurance plan, with a focus being on funding burial expenses.